ITJoeSchmo/Portfolio/README.md

 # Portfolio

 This repository contains a collection of scripts and tools aimed at automating various IT processes and tasks, particularly in environments utilizing Azure/Microsoft services.
-Each folder in the repository focuses on a different aspect ranging from Azure Functions to PowerShell utilities.
+Each folder in the repository focuses on a different aspect ranging from Azure Functions to simple PowerShell snippets.

 ## Folder Structure and Contents